Institutionalising structured dialogue between youth and municipalities

 - Understanding of Sustainable development model

-- Reading and critical look at the decentralisation law
+- Reading and critical look at the decentralization law

 - Evaluating and understanding the current structure and bylaw of the municipality